 If you are planning to buy rough terrain telehandlers for your business then you need to keep in mind that you will be making an important investment.
 A rough terrain telehandler or telehandler forklift is not only larger in size than a regular vertical forklift but will also have a greater reach capacity.
 So if your materials handling operation requires you to lift pallets or other supplies to higher floors of buildings or extremely tall shelving units then you might want to invest in a telehandler forklift.

 Choose the Right Dealer

 Whether you are looking to rent or buy, there are many forklift dealers that carry rough terrain telehandlers.
 Before entering into an agreement with a dealer, it’s prudent to evaluate your operational needs beforehand.
 For instance, will you be buying or renting out a telehandler?
 If you will only be using the unit on an occasional basis then it might make more sense to go with a rental.
 If you have decided to purchase a telehandler, will you be going with a used or new model?

-Fork Force is a forklift dealer whose experience in the forklift industry spans more than a decade.
+Rough Terrain Forklifts is a forklift dealer whose experience in the forklift industry spans more than a decade.
 This Australian dealer also has on-staff mechanics and forklift experts that can help you find the right rough terrain telehandler for your operations.
-You may contact Fork Force at 1300-42-3675.
+You may contact Rough Terrain Forklifts at 1800 957 456.

 Evaluate the Rough Terrain Telehandler’s Condition

 Once you found a unit that suits your operations, it’s time to carefully evaluate the condition of the machine.
 This step becomes even more important if you are buying a used telehandler forklift.
 Some dealers keep maintenance records of each model in their used fleet so be sure to ask to see the documents of the unit that you are buying or renting.
 In the event that the machine doesn’t come with maintenance records, have a professional mechanic inspect the unit instead.